sauravkb94/Chatbot/README.md

 # Chatbot
 ## A chatbot that responds to a specific text that you provide. using nltk lib (NLP).
-Cosine similarity is used similarity score and build an basic application
+Cosine similarity is used similarity score and build a basic application

 **nlp_utils**- nltk stand for natural lang toolkit used for building python prohrams which work with human lang data and natural language processing.
 **string**- is concatenation of ASCII Lowercase and ASCII uppercase string constant